-You can see how climate changes over the years with the help of plotly interactive map.
-By pointing at any country and by sliding over the years you can see how the average temperature changes across the globe.
+You can explore how climate has changed over the years using this interactive Plotly map.
+By hovering over any country and moving through the timeline, you can see how average temperatures have changed across the globe.
 Deployed Heroku app can be found here Link to GitHub here

 Import libraries first